ibm-cloud-docs/power-iaas/set-full-linux.md

 ### Step 1: Configuring a Cloud connection
 {: #configure-cloud-connection}

-Ensure that the following requirements are met when you create a Cloud connection: Create a Cloud connection with the following parameters:
+Ensure that the following requirements are met when you create a Cloud connection.
+Create a Cloud connection with the following parameters:

 -	Ensure that you set up a Cloud connection between the {{site.data.keyword.powerSysFull}} instance and the IBM Cloud Classic infrastructure by using a private network.
 -	The {{site.data.keyword.powerSys_notm}} in each region and zone must have its own cloud connection.